Quart-Addons/quart-bcrypt/docs/how_to_guides/sync_helpers.rst

 Sync Helper Functions
 ================================

-Quart-Bcrypt provides sync helper functions that wraps eponymous method of the Bcrypt class.
+Quart-Bcrypt provides sync helper functions that wraps the method of the Bcrypt class.
 They are intended as a helper function at the expense of the configuration variables provided when passing the Quart app object.
 In another words these shortcuts does not make